Vatsim-Scandinavia/controlcenter/docs/contribute.md

 # Contributing

-Interested in hacking on Control Center?
+Interested in contributing to Control Center?
 Adding a new, favourite feature?
 Say no more.

 ## Running the development environment { data-toc-label="Development environment" }

-To develop Control Center, we recommend running the docker container with the included `docker-compose.yaml` file inside `.devcontainer` folder.
-Note that the dev-container setup is a work in-progress, therefore we recommend using the Docker compose file.
-This also binds the whole application folder into the container so you can edit the files locally and they'll be updated in the container.
+This part will explain how to create a development instance of Control Center in a docker container.
+First you can choose between `docker-compose.dev.yaml` or `docker-compose.dev.full.yaml`.
+The difference is that the full version includes a MySQL database and Redis.
+Secondly both of the files bind the whole application to your project folder, so you can edit the files locally and they'll be updated in the container.

-### Setup inside container
+### Setup the container

+1. Run `docker compose -f yourchosenfile.yaml up -d` from your host system
+2. Wait a bit while the docker image is built for your system
-1. Run `composer install` to install all dependencies
+3. Enter your container and run `composer install ` to install all dependencies
+4. Install npm by running `bash container/install-npm.sh` as it's not included by default
-2. Run `npm install` to install all dependencies
+5. Run `npm install` to install all dependencies
-3. Run `npm run build` to compile the assets
+6. Run `npm run build` to compile the assets
-4. Run `php artisan migrate` to setup the database
+7. Run `php artisan migrate` to setup the database

 If you need test data, you can also seed the database with `php artisan db:seed`.

 If you encounter permissions errors you might want to `chown -R www-data:www-data /app` and `chmod -R o+w /app` to ensure the webserver can write to the storage folder.
+We recommend doing all file changes inside the container to minimize permission issues.

 ### Caching
 This application uses the OPCache to cache the compiled PHP code.
-Default setting is for production which means that the cache is not cleared automatically.
+The default setting is for production use, which means that the cache is not cleared automatically.
 To clear the cache, you need to restart the container if you change a file.

 For development, change `validate_timestamps` to `1` in the `/usr/local/etc/php/php.ini` file to make sure that the cache is cleared automatically when a file is changed.